 So how does this apply to thyroid supplements?

-Supplements which follow this logic often have fewer ingredients but those ingredients are at 'therapeutic dosages'.
+Supplements that follow this logic often have fewer ingredients but those ingredients are at therapeutic dosages.

 But how much should you be using?
-Should you base your dosing off of the RDA or some other amount?
+Should you base your dosing on the RDA or some other amount?